Nirray/Metin2.Dynamic.Item.DropListWindow/README.md

 # As a player
 Pros:
-* You don't have to worry about items gained by other players
+* You don't have to worry about items gained by other players;
-* The alphabetical list will allow you to easily find the acquired item
+* The alphabetical list will allow you to easily find the acquired item;
-* The dynamic list cleans and completes itself on a regular basis
+* The dynamic list cleans and completes itself on a regular basis;
-* You do not have to worry that your list will be flooded with items that have been lying on the ground for a long time — only the items you have acquired will go to the list
+* You do not have to worry that your list will be flooded with items that have been lying on the ground for a long time — only the items you have acquired will go to the list;
-* You can double-click on the name of the item and the character will automatically move towards it with the intention of picking up
+* You can double-click on the name of the item and the character will automatically move towards it with the intention of picking up;
-* You can refresh the list by yourself
+* You can refresh the list by yourself;
-* You can select an item from the list and pick it up from the ground with one button
+* You can select an item from the list and pick it up from the ground with one button.
-#real-cool-heading

 Min:
 * You still need to be close to the item to pick it up — but it's probably fair.

 # Gif
 >(may be displayed once)